xpbcreator/pebbleminer/README.md

 Pebbleminer
 ==============

-This is a multi-threaded CPU miner for Boulderhash (used by Pebblecoin), fork of [lucasjones](https://github.com/lucasjones)'s [CPUMiner-multi](https://github.com/lucasjones/cpuminer-multi).
+This is a multi-threaded CPU miner for Boulderhash2 (used by Pebblecoin), fork of [lucasjones](https://github.com/lucasjones)'s [CPUMiner-multi](https://github.com/lucasjones/cpuminer-multi).

 #### Table of contents